-Adam Somerset on The Daily Mail, the Zinoviev Letter & the First Labour Government.
+Adam Somerset on fake news, The Daily Mail, the Zinoviev Letter & the First Labour Government.

 “CIVIL WAR PLOT BY SOCIALISTS’ MASTERS” ran the top-of-page headline that the Daily Mail published on 25th October 1924.
 “MOSCOW ORDERS TO OUR REDS” continued the story in slightly smaller typeface.
 “GREAT PLOT DISCLOSED YESTERDAY.”
 “PARALYSE THE ARMY AND NAVY.”